-Fred then asked John what kind of sites he wanted to see while in Rome.
+Fred then asked John what kind of sites did he want to see while in Rome.

 John responded with all of the usual and then added that they were planning to visit the Vatican and hoped to see the Pope.